ryukinix/decorating/README.md

 sudo make develop
 ```

-The develop mode creates a .egg-info (egg-link) as symlink with your standard `site-packages`/`dist-packages` directory.
-Don't be worry with the `decorating.egg-info`, is only information for the package egg to link with your `PYTHONPATH`.
+The develop mode creates a .egg-info (egg-link) as a symlink in your standard `site-packages`/`dist-packages` directory.
+Don't worry with the `decorating.egg-info`, it's only information for the package egg to link with your `PYTHONPATH`.
 For that, the usage is dynamic, you can modify the code in test on the command line always using absolute imports in anywhere (like the first example)

 ### Contributing

-Avoid I blame you.
-You maybe don't will like that.
-I'm not Linus, but I can really do heavy critiques sometimes.[/lain ].
-Although I'm joking, keep your life more easy, so setup the `pre-commit` after clone!
+Please make sure the code passes lint and tests before sending a pull request.
+You can set up pre-commit to make this easy.

-In the root of git repository, do that commands:
+In the root of git repository, run these commands after cloning the project:
 ```
 sudo pip install pre-commit pylint nose2 pre-commit install
 ```

-If you don't know about pre-commit, check [pre-commit](http://pre-commit.com) website.
+If you don't know about pre-commit, check the [pre-commit](http://pre-commit.com) website.

-Now you can create a new branch `git checkout -b feature` based on the `master` (or other you wants improves, like `dev`) and send a pull-request for me!
+Now you can create a new branch `git checkout -b feature` based on the `master` (or other you want to improve, like `dev`) and send a pull-request to me!

-If you just wants know something, I give a suggestion, create a new issue!
-I'll happy with it.
+If you just want to know something or give me a suggestion, create a new issue!

 ## License
 [![PyPi License](https://img.shields.io/pypi/l/decorating.svg)](https://pypi.python.org/pypi/decorating/)

 MIT

-Because good things need be free.
+Because good things need to be free.